h4rvey-g/ob-Notes/USMLE/Cardiology/Atrial flutter.md

 ### RR intervals
 - In atrial flutter with variable block the R-R intervals will be multiples of the P-P interval — e.g. assuming an atrial rate of 300bpm (P-P interval of 200 ms), the R-R interval would be 400 ms with 2:1 block, 600 ms with 3:1 block, and 800 ms with 4:1 block
 - Look for identical R-R intervals occurring sporadically along the rhythm strip; then look to see whether there is a mathematical relationship between the various R-R intervals on the ECG
-- In contrast, atrial fibrillation will be completely irregular, with no patterns to be discerned within the R-R intervals
+- In contrast, [[atrial fibrillation]] will be completely irregular, with no patterns to be discerned within the R-R intervals

 ---
 # Treatment
-<% tp.file.cursor() %>

 ---